4d/4d-for-ios/docs/Relations-N-to-one-relations.md

 ### Structure section

-* You can notice that the **TaskCategory link** is underlined
+* You can notice that the **TaskCategory relation** is underlined

-* Clicking on it will display available fields through this link
+* Clicking on it will display available fields through this relation

 * Select the **Name field**